 - Services are provided by licensed mental health professionals or mental health practitioners under the supervision of a mental health professional

-- Ramsey County is partnering with St. Paul Youth Service Bureau to provide the Children’s Crisis Response team
+- Ramsey County partners with St. Paul Youth Service Bureau for Children’s Crisis Response

 Eligibility: All crisis services are available to anyone regardless of ability to pay or insurance type.

-Program Description: Case Management is designed to serve families with children who have severe emotional and behavioral disturbances.
+Program Description: Case Management serves families with children who have severe emotional and behavioral disturbances.
 In a culturally sensitive manner, case managers help families:

 - Develop a treatment plan and a crisis plan.